julianxhokaxhiu/FFNx/README.md

 - Support for external ambient audio effects
 - Support for external movie audio files (allows multiple videos to share the same audio)
 - Support for external movie voice acting (dedicated audio layer only for voice acting on top of movies)
-- Steam achievements can be unlocked while playing within FFNx
+- Steam 2013 and 2026 Rerelease achievements can be unlocked while playing within FFNx
 - Real-time light engine - You can now feel the game visually like never before
 - Real-time camera control in battles
 - Analogue controls using the full axis of your left analog stick
+- Steam 2026 Rerelease support: manual conversion actions required
+- GOG support: manual conversion actions required
+- Windows Store support: manual conversion actions required

 #### FF8
 - Vibration support